TrueFiEng/Waffle/docs/source/configuration.rst

     Possible options are:

-    - `'multiple'`: single file for each contract;
+    - `'multiple'`: a single file for each contract;
     - `'combined'`: one KLAB friendly file;
     - `'all'`: generates both above outputs;
-    - `'minimal'`: single file for each contract with minimal information (just abi and bytecode).
+    - `'minimal'`: a single file for each contract with minimal information (just abi and bytecode).

   .. group-tab:: Waffle 2.5.0